twodogmeimei/my-reading/management/strategic-doing.md

 <a id="The-Agile-Leader-As-Experimenter"></a>
 ### Putting The Skill to Work: The Agile Leader As <u>Experimenter</u>
 <a id="Skill-8"></a>
-## Chapter 9: Draft Short-Term Action Plans That Include Everyone
+## Chapter 9: Draft Short-Term Action Plans That Include Everyone (Skill 8)
 <a id="Shared-Leadership"></a>
 ### Shared Leadership
 <a id="Action-Plans-For-Shared-Leadership"></a>